 Now that we have completed 20+ housesits and have received five-star reviews for each and every one, as well as being asked back to past housesits numerous times, I think we have a pretty good idea of what makes a great housesitter.

 Here are my top 10 housesitting tips to help you be the best housesitter you can be.

 1) Ensure You Communicate Well

 Great Communication is the first step to becoming a housesitter that gets booked often.
 It all starts with sending a detailed and thoughtful message to apply for the sit, mentioning details that pertain to that particular sit so the homeowner knows it isn’t just a cut and paste message – for example, the pets’ names.

-Once you have secured the sit, make sure to answer any messages from the homeowner promptly, and send regular updates – usually every couple of days is fine unless they ask for daily updates.
+Once you have secured the sit, make sure to answer any messages from the homeowner promptly, and send regular updates – usually, every couple of days is fine unless they ask for daily updates.

-When you finish the housesit, leave a note for the homeowners detailing any problems you had or anything they need to know, a quick rundown about the behaviour of the pets, and make sure to thank them for the opportunity to sit for them.
+When you finish the housesit, leave a note for the homeowners detailing any problems you had or anything they need to know, a quick rundown about the behavior of the pets, and make sure to thank them for the opportunity to sit for them.

 2) Only Commit if You Are Sure You Can Do the Sit

 It is important to only commit to housesits that you are 99% sure you can do – nobody likes a flaky housesitter.
 I say 99% instead of 100% because there is always a chance that a family emergency or a serious illness might pop up that would render you unable to do your housesit.